-Centred on real-life events during Hurricane Katrina, Five Days at Memorial takes place at a hospital in New Orleans, which is left without power for five days in the aftermath of the earth-shattering storm in 2005.
+Centered on real-life events during Hurricane Katrina, Five Days at Memorial takes place at a hospital in New Orleans, which is left without power for five days in the aftermath of the earth-shattering storm in 2005.
 The eight-part series is based on the non-fiction book Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital, written by Sheri Fink in 2013.
 It tracks the hospital staff's impossible choices as they tried to give care to patients in an unthinkable situation – and the criminal investigation that followed.

 It's a heart-wrenching story, and the series has been widely praised by audience and critics alike.
 The attention to detail is remarkable, immersing you in the action and keeping you emotionally invested throughout.
 We thoroughly recommend this dramatic series.

-Based on the award-winning series "When Heroes Fly", Echo 3 comes from the writer of The Hurt Locker and Zero Dark Thirty.
+Based on award-winning Israeli series When Heroes Fly, Echo 3 comes from Mark Boal, the Oscar-winning writer of The Hurt Locker and Zero Dark Thirty.
 It's the tale of Amber Chesborough, a brilliant young scientist who goes missing in South America and whose brother and husband set out to find her.
 Both men have military experience, dark thoughts and cupboards positively rattling with skeletons, and their attempts to find Amber deliver a tense, taut action drama with plenty of on-screen thrills.

 Echo 3 has really divided the critics.
 Film bible Empire reckons it's "a deeply grown-up thriller" while the Guardian says it's all a bit gung-ho; RogerEbert.com says it's "thrilling, subversive action entertainment" while Stuff.co.nz says it's in too much of a hurry to set up the next action set-piece.
 If you've enjoyed shows such as Narcos: Mexico or films such as Sicario, though, we think you'll love this too.

-Mbatha-Raw plays Sophie Ellis, a young woman who is left with no memory at all after a traumatic head injury she suffers from what she's told was a failed suicide attempt.
+Gugu Mbatha-Raw leads this chilling psychological drama, which has enjoyed good reviews.
+She plays Sophie Ellis, a young woman who is left with no memory at all after a traumatic head injury she suffers from what she's told was a failed suicide attempt.

 Naturally, things turn out to be more complicated than that, and, as Sophie investigates, her life, which she was told was pretty much perfect, turns out to be anything but...

+Egerton plays James Keene, a drug dealer who is given the chance to win his freedom if he enters a maximum-security prison for the criminally insane to solicit a confession from a suspected serial killer.
 The alleged killer, Paul Walter Hauser's Larry Hall, is regarded by local police as a fantasist, and there's every chance his conviction will be thrown out on appeal, meaning Keane has to work fast.